 - Subsequently, on 22 January 2009 the Cabinet Secretary in pursuance of the decisions of the Empowered Group of Ministers considered the proposal submitted by the Department of Information Technology regarding the governance structure and recommended that.

 - In pursuance of the Empowered group of Ministers' fourth meeting dated 04 November 2008, the Unique Identification Authority of India was constituted and notified by the Planning Commission on 28 January 2009 as an attached office under the aegis of Planning Commission with an initial core team of 115 officials.
 The role and responsibilities of the UIDAI was laid down in this notification.
 The UIDAI was given the responsibility to lay down plan and policies to implement UIDAI scheme and shall own and operate the UIDAI database and be responsible for its updation and maintenance on an ongoing basis.

 - Notification for constitution of the UIDAI

 Prime Minister's Council on UIDAI Authority - Subsequently, on 02 July 2009, the Government appointed Shri.
-Nandan M. Nilekani as Chairman of the Unique Identification Authority of India, in the rank and status of a Cabinet Minister for an initial tenure of five years.
+Nandan M. Nilekani as the first Chairman of the Unique Identification Authority of India, in the rank and status of a Cabinet Minister for an initial tenure of five years.
 Mr. Nilekani has joined the UIDAI as its Chairman on 23 July 2009.
 The Prime Minister's Council of UIDAI Authority of India was set up on 30 July 2009.
 The Council is to advise the UIDAI on Programme, methodology and implementation to ensure co-ordination between Ministries/Departments, stakeholders and partners.
 The Council would meet once every quarter.
 The First Meeting of the Prime Minister's Council of UIDAI Authority took place on 12 August 2009.